kingsdigitallab/alice-thornton/frontend/books/book_one.md

 contentUrl: https://raw.githubusercontent.com/kingsdigitallab/alice-thornton/edition/texts/01_book_one/book_one.xml
 ---

-## Description (Coming soon)
+## Description

+Small autograph manuscript book (H155mm x W105mm x D24mm) with duodecimo pages and no title page.
+It is bound in contemporary calf skin with some gilt decoration on the cover.
+It extends to 309 pages (although the manuscript is mispaginated and so ends at number 303), with two blank pages at the end, and around 98,000-words.
+The book is arranged under headings.
+It also includes a seven page ‘index’ between pages 299-305.

-## Provenance (Coming soon)
+## Provenance

+Owned by Thornton’s great grandson, Thomas Comber (1789); her great, great grandson, Thomas Comber of Creech St Michael, Somerset (1800); the Rev. Henry George Wandesford Comber, MA, Rector of Oswaldkirk (1875).
+Sold by Sotheby's, 29 June 1982, lot 17, to Quaritch.
+Then owned by Paula Peyraud, New York State.
+Sold by Bloomsbury Auctions, New York, 6 May 2009, lot 464, to the British Library.

 ## Dating

-Evidence from _Book 3_ suggests that she had enough of her ‘book of my life’ to circulate in late 1668 (page 196); Thornton also notes that she was writing in that book, about her widowhood, in March 1669 (page 179).
-If the ‘scandal’ was a key prompt for the writing of _Book 1_, then a dating of c.1668-9 works for the majority of the volume.
+Evidence from _Book 3_ suggests that she had enough of her ‘book of my life’ to circulate in late 1668 (page 196); Thornton also notes that she was writing in that Book, about her widowhood, in March 1669 (page 179).
+If the ‘scandal’ was a key prompt for the writing of _Book 1_, then a dating of c.1668-9 works for the majority of the Book.
 Some of the back matter was clearly added later, though, as Thornton notes the death of her brother, Christopher, in 1687 (page 292).

 ## Contents (using Thornton's Index)